nunchistudio/blacksmith-devcenter/documentation/sqlstores/migrations/manage.md

 Migrations are rolled back ordered by version from newest to oldest.
 If an error occured while rolling back a migration, the others will not be rolled back.
-You first need to fix the failing migration to be able to rollback it again along the others awaiting to be rolled back.
+You first need to fix the failing migration to be able to roll it back again along the others awaiting to be rolled back.

 ## Discarding migrations